-The ticket is unbelievably cheap at Rp10.000.
-It charges the same entrance fee both for locals and foreigners.
-There is a guide service Rp75.000 for an hour tour.
+The entrance ticket for international tourists now is Rp30.000.
+There is a guide service, Rp75.000 for an hour tour.
 A guide is not required but considering the buildings’ has a rich history.
 Strolling with a guide is clearly helpful.
 Besides, guides here also like to tell the building horror stories.

 |Lawang Sewu Entrance Fee|

 Lawang Sewu has clean and well-maintain toilets.
 Parking is spacious, and there are also a nursery room and a smoking area.
 Hungry visitors can find food and drinks at the canteen here.
-There’s also a library and an archive room too besides the railway museum.
+There’s also a library and an archive room too beside the railway museum.

 How To Get To Lawang Sewu

-The city Semarang itself is accessible from any major city in Indonesia either by plane, bus, or train.
-The historic building located in the city center.
+The city of Semarang itself is accessible from any major city in Indonesia either by plane, bus, or train.
+The historic building is located in the city center.
 And it’s very easy to reach.
 The building is in front of the Tugu Muda roundabout.
 One of the busiest roads in Semarang.

 Visitors can go by taxi from the airport Ahmad Yani – it is close, only 6.5 km.
 Lawang Sewu is only 3.5 km from Tawang Railway Station and around 7 km from Terboyo Bus Terminal.
-Other than using a taxi, visitors can take public bus Trans Semarang route 1 (blue line) and stop at Jl.
+Other than using a taxi, visitors can take the public bus Trans Semarang route 1 (blue line) and stop at Jl.
 Pemuda Shelter to get here.